platformer/typst-algorithms/algo.typ

 //   title: Algorithm title.
 Ignored if header is not none.
 //   Parameters: Array of parameters.
 Ignored if header is not none.
 //   line-numbers: Whether to have line numbers.
-//   strong-keywords: Whether to have bold keywords.
+//   keyword-styles: How to style keywords.
+Use none
-//   keywords: List of terms to receive strong emphasis if
+//   keywords: List of terms.
-//     strong-keywords is true.
 //   comment-prefix: Content to prepend comments with.
 //   indent-size: Size of line indentations.
 //   indent-guides: Stroke for indent guides.